MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_04_Using_PSProviders_and_PSDrives.md

 ---
 lab:
   title: 'Lab: Using PSProviders and PSDrives with PowerShell'
   module: 'Module 4: Using PSProviders and PSDrives'
+  description: In this exercise, you will create a new registry key to store configuration data for scripts that you'll develop in the future.
+You'll also create a registry value in that key where you'll store the name of the PSDrive for the scripts to use.
+You want to verify that you can retrieve the value from the registry in scripts that you'll create later.
+  duration: 30 minutes
+  level: 200
+  islab: true
 ---

 # Lab: Using PSProviders and PSDrives with PowerShell